landrevj/nixos/modules/nixos/hardware/vfio/readme.md

 One of the biggest blockers I ran into was the Win11 VM would work without issues up until I booted into that drive normally (i.e. not as a VM) and then try to boot it as a VM again.
 This would cause it to no longer boot properly.
 I believe the issue is that when you boot windows normally it marks the virtio disk driver as non-essential and it doesn't get loaded at boot when you try to use it as a VM again.

 #### Solution
-The solution is described in this [gentoo forums post](https://forums.gentoo.org/viewtopic-t-1071844-start-0.html) which basically sets up a powershell script to tell windows to load that driver for the next boot.
+The solution is described in this [gentoo forum post](https://forums.gentoo.org/viewtopic-t-1071844-start-0.html) which sets up a powershell script to tell windows to load that driver during the next boot.

 Create some `vfio.ps1` file at `C:\Windows\System32\GroupPolicy\Machine\Scripts\Startup` with the contents:
 ```ps1